-Oualified Conclusion
+Qualified Conclusion

-We have reviewed the accompanying [period] financial report of [name of entity], which comprises the statement of financial position as at [date], the statement of comprehensive income, statement of changes in equity and cash flow statement for the year then ended, and notes to the financial report, including significant accounting policies43 and other explanatory information, and [the declaration by those charged with governance44].^{45,46}
+We have reviewed the [period] financial report of [name of entity], which comprises the statement of financial position as at [date], the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, a summary of significant accounting policies and other explanatory information, and [the declaration by those charged with governance].

-Based on our review, which is not an audit, except for the possible effects of the matter described in the Basis for Qualified Conclusion section, nothing has come to our attention that causes us to believe that the [period] financial report of [name of entity] does not present fairly, in all material respects, [or "give a true and fair view of"47] the financial position of the [entity] as at [date], and of its financial performance and its cash flows for the [period] period ended on that date, in accordance with [applicable financial reporting framework].
+Based on our review, which is not an audit, except for the possible effects of the matter described in the Basis for Qualified Conclusion section, nothing has come to our attention that causes us to believe that the accompanying [period] financial report of [name of entity] does not present fairly, in all material respects, [or "give a true and fair view of"] the financial position of the [entity] as at [date], and of its financial performance and its cash flows for the [period] period ended on that date, in accordance with [applicable financial reporting framework].